gaehlerm/SoftwareEngineering/README.md

     material: str
 ```

-This is just one example how to combine const and non-const objects.
-One always has to consider whether an object or only parts of it should be constant.
-Such considerations are important as const'nes is an important property of variables.
-You shouldn't consider const'nes as restricting you, but rather that it fixes some behavior.
+This is just one example of how to combine const and non-const objects.
+One always has to consider whether an object or only parts of it should remain constant.
+Such considerations are important as const'nes is a crucial property of variables.
+You shouldn't consider const'nes as restricting you, but rather as something that fixes certain behaviors.

 ## Mutable Variables

 "immutable types are safer from bugs, easier to understand, and more ready for change" - [https://web.mit.edu/6.005/www/fa15/classes/09-immutability/]

 In many ways, mutable variables can be compared to class instances.
-They are both very powerful, yet at the same time they are tricky to deal with as they may change their values.
+They are both very powerful, yet at the same time, they are tricky to deal with as they may change their values.
 This can easily lead to bugs.
-On the other hand, writing code without mutable variables (nor class instances) is very hard.
-If you want to know how hard exactly, try functional programming.
-The problem of mutable variables is, little surprising, the mutability.
-They may change their values, even if they are just an argument of a function.
-This makes keeping track of their value so hard.
+On the other hand, writing code without mutable variables (or class instances) is very challenging.
+If you want to understand the level of difficulty, experiment with functional programming.
+The problem with mutable variables is, perhaps not surprisingly, their mutability.
+Values may change, even if they are just a function argument.
+This makes it so hard to keep track of their value.

 One option is to work more with immutable objects.
-For example you can replace the following code,
+For example, you can replace the following code:

 ```py
 prime_numbers = [11, 3, 7, 5, 2]